adexh/node2log/README.md

 # License

-Logger is available under the [MIT license](https://opensource.org/licenses/MIT).
-Logger also includes external libraries that are available under a variety of licenses.
+node2log is available under the [MIT license](https://opensource.org/licenses/MIT). node2log also includes external libraries that are available under a variety of licenses.
 See [LICENSE](https://github.com/ankushTripathi/node2log/blob/master/LICENSE) for the full license text.